MarcFichtel/School/CPSC359/A3/readme.md

 * Please press a button...
 * (User Presses START button)
 * Program is terminating...

+### Notes:
+1. Use at least the following subroutines:
+  * Init_GPIO: This subroutine initializes a GPIO line, the line number and function code must be passed as parameters.
+The subroutine does not have to be general: It just needs to work for the three SNES lines.
+  * Write_Latch: Writes a bit to the GPIO latch line
+  * Write_Clock: Writes a value to the GPIO Clock line
+  * Read_Data: Reads a bit from the GPIO data line
+  * Wait: Waits for a time interval, passed as a parameter.
+  * Read_SNES: Main SNES subroutine that reads input (buttons pressed) from a SNES controller.
+Returns the code of a pressed button in a register.
+  * Print_Message: Prints an appropriate message to the UART terminal (Press a button, You pressed X, etc ..)
+The message address is passed as a parameter.

 You may use our supplied UART I/O subroutines that were used in the previous assignment.